jszhn/ps2-interface/README.md

 * C embedded software interface
 * Nios II interrupt-based interface

 Contributions are welcome, as always.

-Work is not done yet!
+This is an active work in progress!
 The SV interface isn't finished, nor is the embedded C/Nios code.